In the News

 Both the 1884 dedication and the 1979 rededication of the temple happened during three days.

-This was the first temple to have muraled ordinance rooms for the endowment ceremony.
+This was the first house of the Lord to have muraled ordinance rooms for the endowment ceremony.